 What’s less obvious is how this impacts the makespan, which is the amount of time the mechanics need to fix all the machines one time.
 A longer makespan reduces productivity:

-So we ended up having to weight these two constraints against each other.
+So we ended up having to weigh these two constraints against each other.
 We implemented that by penalizing, per machine, the amount of attrition multiplied by the duration until the machine is fixed.
 So the more damage, or the longer it takes to fix a machine, the less likely that OptaPlanner’s solution will schedule that.

 It’s just a Vehicle Routing Problem

-In the academic Operations Research world, this problem is known as the Vehicle Routing Problem (VRP), in which we need to send a number vehicles (such as trucks) to a number of locations:
+In the academic Operations Research world, this problem is known as the Vehicle Routing Problem (VRP), in which we need to send a number of vehicles (such as trucks) to a number of locations: